Bullying and harassment

 Signs of bullying and harassment may include:

-- absenteeism - if this is more frequent, or for longer periods than usual
+If staff absenteeism is more frequent, or for longer periods than usual.

-- high staff turnover - especially if it occurs in a particular section or where staff work for a particular manager
+Especially if high staff turnover occurs in a specific team area or where staff work for a particular manager.

-- stress symptoms - including fatigue, anxiety, depression, immune system suppression, aches, pains, numbness and panic attacks
+Staff displaying symptoms of stress including fatigue, anxiety, depression, immune system suppression, aches, pains, numbness and panic attacks.

-- a change in an individual's behaviour or performance at work
+A change in an individual's behaviour or a drop in performance at work.

 You should not ignore or leave unchallenged an incident just because the individual does not raise a grievance.